ontio/documentation/docs/pages/doc_en/DID/ONTID_protocol_spec_en.md

 - oldRecovery：Existing restorer

 #### e.
 Attribute management
 The addition, deletion, and modification of the user’s attributes must be authorized by the user.
+An attribute consists of three parts, namely, the attribute's name, the type of the attribute's value, and the value itself.
+In current version of this spec, the type of attribute's value must either be described using [protocol buffers](https://developers.google.com/protocol-buffers/) or binary.
+For the first case, `type` must be a serialized `.proto` file.
+For the second case `type` must be `"binary"`.

 ```json
 bool AddAttribute(byte[] ontId, byte[] path, byte[] type, byte[] value, byte[] publicKey);